 - Choose a showtime: Sunday @ 2:00, Sunday @ 5:00, Monday @ 6:00, or Tuesday @ 6:00.

-- Don't worry, if you can't make it to your showtime, we'll accept your ticket at one of the other times.
+- If you can't make it to your showtime, your tickets can be used at any Film Series show times.

 - If you'd like to receive a brochure in the mail, contact us at firstname.lastname@example.org